 Pricing and packages

 Whenever you make a purchase, you want to know that what you’re buying is truly worth the cost.
 The same goes for Northwest and MyCompanyWorks.
-These services have similar entry-level package prices, too: Northwest charges $49 and MyCompanyWorks charges $79.
+The first major difference you’ll notice is pricing: Northwest forms LLCs for $225, while MyCompanyWorks has a starting price point of $79.
 Let’s take a look at them:

 - Basic: MyCompanyWorks starts out their package offerings at a price point of $79.
 For that price, they’ll form your business and give you online access to your formation documents.
-They’ll also give you several different business documents, including helpful e-books, a StartUp Wizard checklist, and a custom operating agreement.
+They’ll also give you several different business documents, along with helpful ebooks, a StartUp Wizard checklist, and a custom operating agreement.

 - Entrepreneur: The next package jumps to $199, and it adds an EIN and a business kit to the Basic package.
 The kit includes an embossed binder, company seal, and ownership certificates to use in your business.